Alejandro Alcondez

-Alejandro Alcondez (born August 3, 1970) is a Mexican/American actor, screenwriter, film producer and film director.
+Alejandro Alcondez (born August 3, 1970) Is a Mexican/American Actor, Filmmaker, Film Director, Film Producer and Screenwriter.
 Born in Jalisco, Mexico, Alcondez moved to Hollywood, California in the early 1990s.
 His acting career began in theater production plays, he then moved on to produce and write his own Mexican films Impacto de Muerte, Furia Salvaje and El Bronko Negro, which were distributed by his company Producciones Alejandro Alcondez.